 - It optimizes functions, making it difficult to work cross-functionally.

 - It bases accountability on finding someone to blame.

 - It requires restructuring every time there is a change in strategy.

 In the 1970’s, Vertical Management was updated in an attempt to make it more cross-functional, and to allow leaders to work in two dimensions — vertical and horizontal.
 The result was Matrix Management.
 Unfortunately, the earlier version of Matrix Management used Vertical Management premises and principles, which are strictly one-dimensional (the vertical dimension) and based on authority, creating an ineffective hybrid of the older Vertical Management system.

 This created a new set of problems, and gave matrix management a bad name:

 - It created dual reporting, but direction still came primarily from the boss.

 - It established cross-functional teams, but authority remained primarily with the vertical functions.

-- It required collaboration, but the management systems that supports it promotes competition.
+- It required collaboration, but the management systems that supported it promoted competition.

-- It urges people to work together, but at the same time, remain loyal to their vertical functions.
+- It urged people to work together, but at the same time, remain loyal to their vertical functions.

 Fortunately, there’s now a better organizational operating system for matrix organizations — Matrix Management 2.0™.